Most Active Stories

-Labor unions are scheduled to rally in front of the Arizona State Capitol Thursday afternoon to protest four bills quickly moving through the state legislature that could make last year's Wisconsin labor laws look modest by comparison.
+Labor unions plan to rally in front of the Arizona State Capitol on Thursday afternoon to protest four bills quickly moving through the state Legislature that could make last year's Wisconsin labor laws look modest by comparison.

 Three of the four bills restrict the way unions collect dues and the way workers get paid for union activities.
 The fourth bans collective bargaining between governments and government workers: state and local.
 Unlike Wisconsin, it affects all government employees, including police and firefighters.

 "It seems as though those employees or at least the unions that represent them don't care what the burden is on the taxpayer as long as they get theirs," says state Sen. Rick Murphy, a Republican who is sponsoring the bills.

 Murphy says collective bargaining lets public workers put themselves ahead of the public they are working for.